yrprey/yrprey-frontend/README.md

 ## How to create the environment:
 You can created one local servers:

-Backend
-- Linux Ubuntu with PHP and MySQL
-- Give chmod 777 /var/www/html/
-- Give chmod 777 /var/www/html/log/log.php
-- Create database with name yrprey
-- Download the yrprey database file (yrprey.sql) and run it in the MySQL database
-- In the database yrprey, dive: "SET GLOBAL sql_mode = ''"

 Frontend
 - Clone the repository to your local environment.